nottrobin/PHP-Mailer/readme.md

 The Mailer class can also add the greeting for you, in the form "Dear [Name]".

-To learn how to use it simply edit sendEmails.php - it's pretty self explanatory:
+To use it simply edit sendEmails.php - it's pretty self explanatory:

 ```php
 require_once('Mailer.php');